Tejaswani2205/teksystems_puppet/README.md

 DevOps project:

-Procedure to accomplish the given project is as follows:
+High level procedure to accomplish the given project is as follows:

 Created a VPC with CIDR 10.0.0.0/20 (4096 IP addresses) Created a security group with following ports